vtalos/stock-management-app-html/README.md

-The HTML source code for an application that manages the quantities of raw materials in the warehouse of a company
+This repository contains the HTML source code for a Warehouse Management System, designed to manage the quantities of raw materials in a textile production company's warehouse.
+It was developed as part of a group project for the Analysis and Design of Information Systems course.